roubles/rmed/README.md

 * Generates side by side color diffs for all text files using a github colorscheme.
 Well, as close as I could get the colorscheme.
 * Works out of the box of OSX and many, dare I say, all, linuxes.
 Don't own a windows machine anymore - can't test there.

+## About the diffs
+rmed generates simple html diffs in a date delimited temporary folder.
+By default the diffs would fall into /tmp/rmed/<user>/<repo>/2016-01-22T19:23:30Z/diffs on the host machine.
+This folder structure provides good tracability of the repo and the time of the diffs.

+You can change the folder location, and dump the diffs in a commonly mounted location, or into a location that is served by a webserver - to make the diffs easily shareable.
+See --diff-directory.

 ## Usage
 You should just be able to run:
 ```